DTrejo/dtrejo.github.io/home-search.md

 - If you don't have a friend, you could even bring an inspector with you (sounds like a pain to arrange / pay for to me though)
 - Look in the attic
 - Look at the roof with a ladder (or use google maps)
-- Get under the house and look at the foundation with the flashlight on your phone
+- Get under the house and look at the foundation with the flashlight on your phone.
+Watch for cracks, wet spots, mold, mud, dirt that obviously used to be mud and is now dry, earthquake reinforcement (or not), pipes (copper is best quality).
 - Read all the disclosures and the inspection report, take note of the cost of repairs

 ## Less orthodox strategies
 There are other, less orthodox strategies for finding a home, although I won't go into them here.
 They really depend on how much of a fixer your family can handle.
 Be very careful that you've done tons of research about the process if you pursue foreclosed homes.

-That's it!
+## That's it!
 Wishing you patience.

 Good luck and I'm sure you'll find a home you're excited about 😄
 _David Trejo_